-As a premiere boutique marketing agency leading the way in direct-to-patient and word-of-mouth
+As a premier boutique marketing agency leading the way in direct-to-patient and word-of-mouth

 initiatives for the Pharma, Biotech, and Medical Device industries, Snow Companies, Inc.

 (“Snow”), understands the importance of privacy.
 At Snow, we consider the privacy of our

 clients and our patient ambassadors a serious matter.
 Individuals who provide any personal

 before doing so.
 The submission of personal information to Snow constitutes consent to the

 Snow receives personal and health-related information from patient ambassadors and individuals